How to Choose a Digital or Smart Door Lock in Singapore [Updated Jun 2024]

 When it comes to smart locks, it really boils down to the different unlocking methods – which one makes your life easier and better?
 Going keyless is great, but how you interact with your door is important as well.

-Most important: Biometric Fingerprint Identification
+Most important: Biometric Identification

 To us, choosing a digital lock with fingerprint authentication is a no-brainer.
 It’s commonplace by now, and technology has allowed pretty quick fingerprint unlocking methods and speeds.
 However, we still highly recommend that you check among brands and models, because not all fingerprint readers are made equal.